Workplace Injury Attorneys in Charleston

 - Repetitive Motion Injuries: Employees who perform repeated actions regularly on the job are susceptible to repetitive motion/repetitive stress injuries.
 Carpal tunnel syndrome from continual computer use or constant use of hands and arms on an assembly line is a common injury that falls in this category.

-- Motor Vehicle Accidents: Vehicle accidents are a leading cause of on-the-job injuries in workplaces where materials are transported regularly from one site to another.
+- Motor Vehicle Accidents: Work-related vehicle accidents cost a little over $3.5 billion per year.
+Vehicle accidents are a leading cause of on-the-job injuries in workplaces where materials are transported regularly from one site to another.
 Oil and gas/fracking, coal, timber, and construction are just a few examples of industries where this is especially common.